It’s terrestrial time on our Mt. Hood Lakes and streams!

 Look for points or areas where trees are hanging over water (around 3 feet or deeper).
 Fish will cruise under these trees waiting for something big and juicy to fall in front of their face.
 Cast upwind of the target area and allow your fly to drift with the wind right into the strike zone.

 Terrestrials are pretty helpless once they hit the water, but they certainly attempt to escape their watery grave.
 This usually entails the bug floating on its “Back” repeatedly flapping their wings against the water in effort to get back up and take off.
 The vibration caused by this is like a dinner bell for hungry trout.
-If a dead floating presentation isn’t working, I’ll change my retrieve to the shortest quickest strips I can, which replicates a bug in panic mode after it hits the water.
-Strikes on a stripped terrestrial on the surface can be the most entertaining and explosive takes, while dead drifted terrestrials often earn a Sip or a very soft subtle take from trout.
+If a dead floating presentation isn’t working, change your retrieve to the short quick strips, which replicates a bug in panic mode after it hits the water.
+Strikes on a stripped terrestrial on the surface can be the most entertaining and explosive takes, while dead drifted terrestrials often earn a sip or a very soft subtle take from trout.

-Most of our terrestrial patterns are tied with a good amount of foam, more than enough to float a chironomid or midge pattern under.
+Most of our terrestrial patterns are tied with a good amount of foam, more than enough to float a chironomid or midge pattern under the dry fly.
 The more options you give the fish, the more likely they are to find their way to one of them.
-A Chubby/dropper rig can be just as effective on the lakes as it is on flowing water.
+A Floating beetle can serve as a strike indicator for your dry/dropper rig.
+A dry dropper rig can be just as effective on the lakes as it is on flowing water.

-Many of our smaller local streams have an abundance of terrestrials as well, which can be very effective to fish as attractors during these warm summer months.
+Forest habitats surrounding many of our smaller local streams are factories for producing abundant terrestrial insect populations.
+Ants, beetles, bees, and termites that rain down from the surrounding forest is an important food source.
+Flies that imitate these critters can be very effective to fish attractors.
 Ant patterns arguably are the most effective on these creeks.
-Flies mimicking terrestrial insects can treated with floatant and be fished dry or be left untreated and fished wet dead-drift.
+Flies mimicking terrestrial insects can be treated with floatant and be fished dry or be left untreated and fished wet dead-drift.
 Remember terrestrial insects often drown quickly after making contact with moving water.

 Some of my favorite patterns for matching terrestrials on Mt.
 Hood are: